 Why is my grandfather named Joan?

-There's a lot of guys in here with a name we couldn't make out very well, but it is Joan or Ioan, also spelled Joannes/Ioannes.
+There's a lot of guys in this book with the name Joan or Ioan, also spelled Joannes/Ioannes.
 They (along with Ivan/Iwan) are all variations on "John".

 Why does my ancestor's name vary across records?